The Applicant Guide: How Do I Make Changes to an Authorisation?

 Non-significant formulation change for a single co-formulant

-You can notify a non-significant formulation change to a product using a notification form.
+You can notify a non-significant formulation change to a product using the notification form.

 What is a non-significant formulation change?